Blurb

 Sure, the furniture was still in place.
 The cabinets were still stocked.
 But the smell of peonies in her perfume was faint, as if she'd been out of the house all day.
 I didn't think much of it until I went to her closet to return the jacket and discovered her things were gone.

 A thought tried to enter my head at that moment, but I wouldn't let it.
 Thoughts had power, after all, and this was one I couldn't bear to let come true.
-But as I checked her empty drawers and noted the missing duffle bags in the hall closet, I realized it already had.
+But as I checked her empty drawers and noted the missing duffel bags in the hall closet, I realized it already had.

 My mother was gone.
 She had run away.

-My Version:
+My Edit

 When I was young and susceptible to lies, my mother let me in on a little secret.
 If I really wanted something, all I had to do was think about it, and hope for it, and my wishes would be heard.
-Thoughts, good and bad, were powerful.

-But my grades, my loneliness, and my torment persisted.
-And when I'd come home crying every day, she was there to wipe the tears from my eyes and feed me more honeyed fiction.
+"Thoughts are powerful," she said.
+"Good or bad, they have their way of coming true."And when I'd come home from school crying every day, for years, she was there to wipe away the tears and feed me more honeyed fiction.
 My differences weren't flaws.
-I wasn't worth any less than my bullies.
+My bullies were wrong.
 I was beautiful, unique, good.
-Even then I knew they were lies, but oh, did I grow to depend on them.
+Even then, I knew they were lies, but, oh, I needed to hear them.

 My father's clothes hung there, brown and beige and smelling of starch and dust.
 My mother's flowy floral dresses were not hanging next to them.
 Her neat, dainty shoes were not next to his big, worn ones on the bottom of the closet.

 But her perfume was not on her dresser, no underwear in her drawers.
 Her small, pink suitcase was not in the hallway closet.
+She was gone.

 No comments: